 What Is Brown Discharge?

-Brown vaginal discharge before or after your period is usually not something to worry about.
+Brown vaginal discharge before or after your period is exactly that, and usually not something to worry about.
 Through a natural process of oxidation, blood that is exposed to oxygen turns from red to brown.

 Before your period, brown discharge can be due to just a small amount of bleeding and therefore a very light blood flow.
 It takes time for blood to flow from your cervix until you see it, and during this time, the blood gets older.
 The oxidation of that old blood makes it appear brown by the time it gets to your underwear.